Why Do PCs Slow Down While Macs Don’t?

 Furthermore, Macs are known to overheat and thermal throttle a lot.

-Unfortunately, changing the thermal paste on your Mac is much harder to do than on a PC.
+Unfortunately, changing your Mac’s thermal paste is much harder than on a PC.

 If you’re not super tech-savvy and know how to remove a Mac display, it’s best to have a professional service do it for you.